-Ariel Hayun (Israel, 1992) is active as a dancer and Pilates teacher.
+Ariel Hayun (Israel, 1992) is active as a dance artist and Pilates teacher.
 She received a diploma in dance from SEAD Salzburg Experimental Academy of Dance (AU, 2019), and trained at The Danceworkshop Ga’aton (IL, 2015).

-As a choreographer, she created about flights that are about to be missed (2018) in collaboration with Lloyd Lovell, Underdiscussed (2018), and The Empty Serious Structure (2017) - supported by SEAD (AU).
+As a choreographer, she created Womb (2022) in collaboration with Cesar B. and Susanna Ylikoski, about flights that are about to be missed (2018) in collaboration with Lloyd Lovell, Underdiscussed (2018), and The Empty Serious Structure (2017) - supported by SEAD (AU).
 With Undefinables Collective, she co-created and co-produced Slug (2018), which performed at Klubkulturklub Freakadelle (AU) and Elevate Festival (AU).

 i am using movement and language as the main sources that inspire my work. i believe in the dialogue existing between the dancing body and the spectator’s body. when creating, i reach to my roots, to the stories our bodies tell.